From the Classroom to the CEO’s Office

 student in tall building looking out window with Boston buildings below

 When Hardik Mody came to Northeastern University in the fall of 2018 he thought he would mostly be studying cloud domain and would hopefully finish with the ability to code in Java.
-Now in his second year of the Information Systems graduate program, he is working directly with the CEO of the start-up company he is co-oping for, after becoming proficient in Java after one semester.
+Now in his second year of the information systems master’s program, he is working directly with the CEO of the start-up company he is co-oping for, after becoming proficient in Java after one semester.

 He began his co-op in May 2019 at Terainium LLC, a software registered service company for supply chain products in Acton, MA.
 Mody laughingly described the start-up experience as “like landing on another planet” and “a new arena to explore” due to the nature of start-ups being unchartered territory.